 Read Hard Times.

-You can read the whole of Hard Times on The Circumlocution Office.
+You can read all of Hard Times on our website.
+Use the chapters tab on the navigation bar to access them.
 If you want the location of particular Hard Times pages or chapters for reference or academic purposes you can use our study links page.

 The novel was published as a serial in Dickens’s weekly publication, Household Words.
 The novel was serialised, in twenty weekly parts, between 1 April and 12 August 1854.
 It sold well, and a complete volume was published in August, and divided into three parts, titled “Sowing“, “Reaping” and “Garnering“.
 Another related novel, North and South by Elizabeth Gaskell, began serialisation in Household Words in the same year.